leoloso/graphql-by-pop.com/src/index.md

 ---
 layout: home
 title: GraphQL by PoP
-postsHeading: ✏️ See latest blog posts
+postsHeading: ✏️ See latest blog entries
-archiveButtonText: See all blog posts
+archiveButtonText: See all blog entries
 metaDesc: Welcome to the GraphQL by PoP site
 socialImage: ''
 ---